What can the RTB investigate - Residential Tenancies Board

 Landlords must register a tenancy with the RTB within 1 month of the tenancy start date.
 Ongoing tenancies must be registered annually.
 You can check if a tenancy is registered.

-Landlords must update the tenancy registration within 1 month of any changes to tenancy details, such as:
+Landlords must update the tenancy registration within 1 month of a change in rent with any changes to tenancy details, such as:

 • Changes to rent